Chymyst/chymyst-core/docs/chymyst01.md

 ```

-Our intention was to run only the first reaction and to ignore the second reaction as long as `data` molecules are available in the soup.
+Our intention was to run only the first reaction and to ignore the second reaction as long as `data(...)` molecules are available in the soup.
 The chemical machine does not actually allow us to assign a higher priority to the first reaction.
 But, if we were able to do that, what would be the result?

-In a real-life situation, the `data` molecules are going to be injected concurrently by different processes.
+In reality, the `data(...)` molecules are going to be injected concurrently at unpredictable times.
-(There wouldn't be much point in making the `data` molecules concurrent if they were all guaranteed to be present at the start of our program: we would have just used an array instead.)

-Since these other processes are concurrent and inject `data` molecules at unpredictable times,
+(For instance, they could be injected by several other reactions that run concurrently.)
-it could happen that the `data` molecules are injected somewhat more slowly than we are consuming them.
+Then it could happen that the `data(...)` molecules are injected somewhat more slowly than we are consuming them at our reaction site.
-If that happens, there will be a brief interval of time when no `data` molecules are in the soup (although other processes are about to inject some more of them).
+If that happens, there will be a brief interval of time when no `data(...)` molecules are in the soup (although other reactions are perhaps about to inject some more of them).
-The chemical machine will then run the second reaction, consume the `sum` molecule and print the result, signalling (incorrectly) that the computation is finished.
+The chemical machine will then run the second reaction, consume the `sum(...)` molecule and print the result, signalling (incorrectly) that the computation is finished.
-Perhaps this failure will _rarely_ happen, -- it unlikely to show up in your unit tests, but at some point it is definitely going to happen in production.
+Perhaps this failure will _rarely_ happen and will not show up in our unit tests, but at some point it is definitely going to happen in production.

 This kind of nondeterminism is the prime reason concurrency is widely regarded as a hard programming problem.